Yagasaki7K/yagasaki7k/README.md

 ----------------------------
 > You look lonely.
 I can fix that.

-Software Developer & Front-end with experience building systems and applications scalable in the industries of Chatbot, Artificial Intelligence, Financial Technology (Fintech), Affiliates, Brewery, Health, Journalism, Sustainability, Sales / Entrepreneurship, Podcasts, Advocate, Solutions Tech, Referral Marketing, Government Solutions Assistance and Electronic Sport Scenario.
+Hi, I'm Anderson Marlon, a Software Developer & Front-end with experience building systems and applications scalable in the industries of Chatbot, Artificial Intelligence, Financial Technology (Fintech), Affiliates, Brewery, Health, Journalism, Sustainability, Sales / Entrepreneurship, Podcasts, Advocate, Solutions Tech, Referral Marketing, Government Solutions Assistance and Electronic Sport Scenario.

 - 🌍  I was born and based in Campinas, Brazil
 - 🖥️  You can see my portfolio at [official website](http://yagasaki.vercel.app/about)